 Fewer modern slavery victims identified in Bedfordshire

-Fewer slavery victims have been identified to police in Bedfordshire amid the coronavirus pandemic, figures reveal.
+Fewer potential slavery victims have been identified to police in Bedfordshire amid the coronavirus pandemic, figures reveal.

-Home Office data reveals a drop in modern slavery cases referred to Bedfordshire Police, with 227 recorded last year compared to 399 cases recorded in 2019.
+Home Office data reveals a drop in modern slavery cases referred to Bedfordshire Police, with 227 recorded in 2020, 172 fewer than the 399 recorded in 2019.

-They included 78 children – equating to around 34% of all referrals.
+They included 78 children – equating to around 34 per cent of all referrals.

 But anti-slavery charity Unseen has warned of a potential increase in victims following the coronavirus pandemic, adding that the UK's economic downturn has created more vulnerable people who could be at risk of exploitation.